ARC20 Tokens

 Note: It will take 3 block confirmations before the tick

-or npm run cli find-tickers
+or yarn cli find-tickers

 Required Parameters: